kenmham/vleye/README.md

 A vision-language library for understanding and editing video.
 Open source, runs locally, takes minutes, costs cents.

-This is a proof of concept.
-The architecture is the point, not the feature set, which is easily extendable.
+Proof of concept.
+The interesting parts are the architecture, not the feature set, which is easily extendable.

 ![vleye GUI — three-panel layout: scene timeline (left), video viewfinder (center), structured reasoning trace with feedback input (right)](GUI_DEMO.png)